ranaitsan123/MedicaReport/README.md

 │   └── model_dev.ipynb          # Jupyter notebook for model development
 ├── templates
 │   └── index.html               # Main HTML template for the web interface
+│   └── login.html               # Main HTML template for the web login
+│   └── dashborad.html           # Main HTML template for the web dashborad
+│   └── signup.html              # Main HTML template for the web signup
 ├── assets
 │   ├── css                      # CSS files for styling
 │   ├── fonts                    # Font files used in the app